second-state/es-ss.js/README.md

 Blockchain data services protocol library

+If you would like to use this product outside of a server environment i.e. just use HTML/JS on the client side, please head over to the [traditional non node js area](https://github.com/second-state/es-ss.js/tree/master/traditional_non_node_js).
+Otherwise, continue below using NodeJS.

 ## Node install
 To use this in a Node.js environment please install using npm, as shown below.